Neo1Coder/Advanced-CSS-Profile/README.md

-Description
+## Description

-The task of this project was to create a personalized portfolio for the purpose of cataloging and displaying future projects.
-Since There is only one exisiting project placeholders are used to give a more realistic sense of what the finished product will be.
+The task for this project was to create a personalized portfolio for the purpose of cataloging and displaying current as well as future projects.
+This page essentially functions like a landing page and would be a way for employers to have access to completed projects as well as allowing me to showcase my skills set.

+## User Story

+## Acceptence Criteria

 Links